 + How Do I Pay for Medical Expenses Until I Receive My Settlement?

 You can use your auto and medical insurance to pay for medical expenses.
-Once you receive your settlement, we will reimburse your insurance companies.
-We could also request that your medical professionals who treated you hold off on collections until you receive your settlement.
+Once you receive your settlement, you can use it to reimburse your insurance companies.
+We could also request that the medical professionals who treated you hold off on collections until you receive your settlement.

 + How Do I Pay for a Wisconsin Motor Vehicle Accident Attorney?

-Our initial case evaluations are always free and without obligation.
-Additionally, you don't pay our fees unless we win your case.
-We work on a contingency contract, which you will have a chance to review before you retain us.
+At Nicolet Law, our initial case evaluations are always free and without obligation.
+Additionally, you don't pay any fees unless we win your case.
+We work on a contingency basis, which we will explain before you retain us.
 Contingency means you pay nothing upfront and only pay attorney's fees as a percentage of the compensation you recover.

 + What Do I Do After a Motor Vehicle Accident?